-Pippa crossed her eyes, staring at the fey seated on the tip of her nose.
-Her tiny incisors sharper beneath the shade of the tree.
 “Granny says the next time she has some money, she’s gonna bring us a doctor.
 Maybe fix Jackie’s face and Ava’s legs.
 Plus, Randy has a real bad cavity.
-And Henrietta’s gotta have her medicine or something bad might happen.”
+Henrietta’s gotta have her medicine or something bad might happen.”

-The piskie flashed a nervous smile.
+The piskie chuckled nervously.
 “Of course she should put it back into the Shoe.”

 “Dis mine!”
-A short, goblin-like creature with rod-thin bones and large, floppy ears surfaced from a patch of grass near the fence.
-A lone dandelion grew from the center of the clay pot it wore on its head.
-Silver marble pinched between its sharp, blackened nails, buggy yellow eyes wide as it studied the relic in the dying sunlight.
+A small green goblin with large floppy ears and skinny arms surfaced from a patch of grass near the fence.
+The lone dandelion, growing in the clay pot it wore on its head, swayed in the breeze.
+The goblin pinched the silver marble between its sharp, blackened nails, and widened its buggy yellow eyes.
 “What is dis?”

 Finally, Peter asked the piskie, “Do you know that thing?”

 “Yes, Peter.
-Why, all the little monsters in New Gotham get together every year just to make sure we can point each other out to the average fool.”
+All of New Gotham’s little monsters get together every year so we can identify each other to the average idiot.”

-His face must have communicated how close he was to crushing her in his palm, because she lifted her nose in the air and huffed.
+Something about Peter’s expression must’ve communicated how close he was to crushing her under the tractor.
+She lifted her nose in the air and huffed.

 “No, I don’t know him.
-He’s wearing one of Granny’s flowerpots on its head.
+He’s wearing one of Granny’s flowerpots on his head.
 I can’t imagine why.
 That’s so last season.”

-The goblin went taut and gaped up at the tree.
+The goblin stiffened and gaped up at the tree.

 “Ah!”
-It grabbed the pot and ducked.
+It grabbed its pot and ducked.
 “Who dat?”

-Peter pulled up into a seated position.
+Peter growled.
 “Listen, you need to give that back.”

 The goblin ran for the forest, dandelion shaking in the wind.
 “Dis mine!”